statamic/v2-docs/content/collections/docs/email.md

 ### HTML and Text versions {#html-and-text-versions}

 Email templates act the same as any other Statamic template, with one extra feature: you can specify both the text and html versions in the same file.
 The two versions are separated by `---` with the text version before, and the html version after.
+Note that if you’d like to use *only* an html version, you will still need to include the `---` separator at the start of your template file—otherwise the email that goes out will be a plain text message cluttered with your html markup.

 Since these are Statamic templates, you are able to use any tags, modifiers, and addons that you normally would anywhere else. _Note: you cannot use template front-matter in email templates._